Current Tulsa broadcast TV stations and their

 KOTV, Channel 6 (CBS) -

-News Now 53 (Cox 53) continuously replays
+Channel 6 history.
+News Now 53 (Cox) continuously

 KTUL, Channel 8 (ABC) -

-Bartholomew.
-Weather 24/7 (Cox 247) continuously
+Channel 8 history.
+Weather 24/7 (Cox 247)

-presents KTUL's most current weather information.
+continuously presents KTUL's most current weather information.
+Originally

 KOED,

-Channel 11 (PBS) - Tulsa's public
+Channel 11 (PBS) -

-television station under the Oklahoma Educational Television Authority.
-Enjoy
+station under the Oklahoma Educational Television Authority.

-a week on the new OETA OKLA digital channel.
-Co-host David Crow visited
+channel.
+Co-host David Crow visited GB 38

-GB 38 in 2000 while still a student.
-Your
+in 2000 while still a student.
+Your webmaster was a guest, 2/10/2007

 (watch